soundpress/RulesOfNYC/docs/c15/index.rst

       (i) Time Period.
 The deadline for submissions shall be a reasonable period of time after the advertisement first appears and shall be stated in the RFQ.

       (ii) Fee.
-The Agency may require an Applicant to pay such non-refundable fee as is determined by the Agency to be appropriate upon submission of a qualification state- ment.
+The Agency may require an Applicant to pay such non-refundable fee as is determined by the Agency to be appropriate upon submission of a qualification statement.

       (iii) Completeness.
 The Agency shall require qualification statements to be submitted in the format and number prescribed in the RFQ and to contain all information and forms required therein.